ergebnis/phpstan-rules/README.md

 * [`Localheinz\PHPStan\Rules\Methods\NoParameterWithNullableTypeDeclarationRule`](https://github.com/localheinz/phpstan-rules#methodsnoparameterwithnullabletypedeclarationrule)
 * [`Localheinz\PHPStan\Rules\Methods\NoParameterWithNullDefaultValueRule`](https://github.com/localheinz/phpstan-rules#methodsnoparameterwithnulldefaultvaluerule)

-:bulb: If you want to use all of these rules, include [`rules.neon`](rules.neon) in your `phpstan.neon`:
+:bulb: If you want to use the same rules as used by this project, include [`rules.neon`](rules.neon) in your `phpstan.neon`:

 ```neon
 includes:
 	- vendor/localheinz/phpstan-rules/rules.neon
 ```

-You probably want to use these rules on top of [`phpstan/phpstan-strict-rules`](https://github.com/phpstan/phpstan-strict-rules).
+:bulb: You probably want to use these rules on top of [`phpstan/phpstan-strict-rules`](https://github.com/phpstan/phpstan-strict-rules).

 ### `Classes\AbstractOrFinalRule`